- Am I always feeling thirsty?

 The most associated cause of polydipsia is loss of excess body fluids or dehydration.
 When you do a strenuous workout, or eat salty foods, or even during summers, the body loses a lot of fluids.
 If you alternate your fluids with drinks such as black tea or coffee, the body is not able to replace the fluids in the body and therefore feels thirsty.
 Alternatively, if you don’t take enough fluids, the body will start showing symptoms of excessive thirst.

 Other common reasons for polydipsia are diabetes mellitus or diabetes insipidus.
-Unlike diabetes mellitus in which the blood sugar levels are higher than the normal, diabetes insipidus is a condition where the kidneys are not able to store enough water.
+Unlike diabetes mellitus in which the blood sugar levels are higher than normal, diabetes insipidus is a condition where the kidneys are not able to store enough water.

 Polydipsia in Diabetes | Is it a Diabetes Symptom?

 As mentioned above, polydipsia in diabetes is a common phenomenon.
 When the sugar level in the bloodstream becomes excessively concentrated, the kidney is unable to pull out the glucose from water.
-In typical cases, most of the glucose and water is taken out of the urine and sent back into the body.
+In typical cases, most of the glucose and water are taken out of the urine and sent back into the body.
 As the body is no longer able to reuptake the glucose, the osmotic pressure builds up.
 The osmotic pressure is what builds between liquids with solutes of high concentration and low concentration.
 Over time, this pressure gets so high that the body is not able to absorb the water back to the bloodstream and is thrown out with urine.

 Polydipsia might seem like a harmless condition.
 However, in diabetes, if not treated, it can lead to headaches, dizziness, and even fainting.
-Moreover, dehydration, along with diabetes, can cause diabetic ketoacidosis, a condition causing naturally-occurring acids to build up in the body.
+Moreover, dehydration, along with diabetes, can cause diabetic ketoacidosis, a condition causing naturally occurring acids to build up in the body.
 This can lead to organ failure, coma, or in worst cases, death.

 Another point to be noted is that polydipsia in diabetes can also lead to dehydration.
 In problematic cases, excessive dehydration prevents the body to produce less urine, thus reducing the expulsion of the extra glucose.
 Moreover, studies have proven that in times of dehydration, the body produces an immoderate amount of adrenaline and other hormones that are also known to be insulin blockers.
 This can create a spike in your sugar levels, causing a blockage in diabetes management.